The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: The Honey-Jar Game and Related Coordination Games

-BoE-derived multi-agent variants introduce qualitatively new coordination challenges.
-With $n>2$ agents competing simultaneously for access to a single high-reward outcome, alternation is no longer binary but requires collective periodic rotation across all participants.
-Partial exclusion, intermittent monopolization, and irregular access patterns emerge naturally, producing richer temporal dynamics absent from the two-agent case.
+With $n>2$ agents competing simultaneously for a single high-reward outcome, alternation is no longer binary role switching but collective periodic rotation across all participants; partial exclusion, intermittent monopolization, and irregular access patterns emerge naturally.
+Conventional fairness ratios also degrade structurally at scale, collapsing to extreme values that obscure intermediate agents (Section~\ref{sec:traditional}).

-Crucially, this extension exposes a methodological gap: conventional fairness and efficiency metrics scale poorly with agent count and remain insensitive to temporal ordering.
-High efficiency may result from persistent monopolization or random access, while fairness ratios often collapse to extreme values that obscure intermediate agents.
-Consequently, even severe coordination failures can appear successful under traditional evaluation.